 All plants, seeds and livestock require certificates of health issued by an approved authority in the country of origin.
-In Australia this is usually the Department of Agriculture and Water Resources or the relevant state department of agriculture.
+In Australia this is usually the Australian Quarantine and Inspection Service (AQIS), the Department of Agriculture or the relevant state department of agriculture.

 Live animals, animal products, plants and plant products are subject to quarantine regulations.

 A radioactivity test report from AQIS and certificate to the effect that the items are fit for human consumption are mandatory for imports of milk, milk foods, milk products, edible oil, other food items and animal feed.

 Certificates of analysis may be required for foodstuffs and pharmaceuticals.

 Drugs and pharmaceuticals require prior registration with the Minister of Health.